atuncer/TrendyolRandomItem/README.md

 ### :rocket: Deployment
-I am hosting the [website](https://trendyolrastgele.social) on DigitalOcean Ubuntu droplet.
-I preferred DigitalOcean because they offer free $100 credit for students.
+I am hosting the [website](https://trendyol-rastgele.herokuapp.com/) on Heroku.
+I preferred DigitalOcean before because they offer free $100 credit for students.
+However my free trial has ended so I deployed it to Heroku.

 This project does not require CI/CD or any complicated deployment strategies.
-I push to the repo from my development environment and pull the repo from production server.
+I push to the repo from my development environment and deply it manually on Heroku's website.

-Cron job runs the scraper daily.
-So the REST API can cover 100% of the items even if a new category is created.
+Cron job used to run the scraper daily on the DigitalOcean server, So the REST API can cover 100% of the items even if a new category is created.
+However I cannot run it on Heroku.

 ##  :fire: Contribution